saltfreegaming/analytics-docs/README.md

-# analytics
+# analytics-docs
-Documentation and design home for our analytics system.
+Project home for the analytics documentation for SFG's BI system.